Dying without a Will – Intestacy

 Once a beneficiary has been identified you do not need to keep working through the levels of priority.
 However, you do need to find any other potential beneficiaries with the same level of priority.
 For example, if there is a Full sibling you would need to locate any other full siblings or eliminate the possibility that there are any.
 You would not need to locate half-siblings because the full sibling has a higher priority.

-If your not sure how to apply the rules of intestacy you can use the Governments online Intestacy checker.
+If you’re not sure how to apply the rules of intestacy you can use the Governments online Intestacy checker.

 Who is the executor of an intestate estate?